 - The Speakers Bureau’s 15 homeless leaders reached an audience of 3,965 people at 85 venues during FY13.
 The Bureau organizes audiences that show interest in collaborating: Our core teams helped get six meetings with legislators during the year.
 The Bureau mobilized 144 students from seven colleges/universities and seven Chicago high schools, plus eight members of a Lakeview church.

 - In FY13, CCH attorneys represented 116 homeless children and 96 teens on school access cases.
 Unaccompanied youth, homeless and on their own, were represented by a youth attorney on another 68 cases.
-Together, they made up 97% of the Law Project’s 289 legal aid clients.
+Together, they made up 97 percent of the Law Project’s 289 legal aid clients.

 - CCH awards $2,000 renewable college scholarships to homeless students, funded by private donors.
 With six new recipients in June, CCH has assisted 39 homeless Chicago students with more than $150,000 to attend 21 schools, including Concordia, Knox and Lake Forest colleges, DePaul, and the University of Illinois-Chicago.